EllaBatdelger/Portfolio/Global Stock Index Analysis Project/ReadMe.md

 ## Data Sources
 ### Indices Used
 The following stock indices were analyzed:
-- **BVSP (Ibovespa)**: Represents the performance of the Brazilian stock market, offering insights into emerging market trends.
+- **BVSP (Brazilian Stock Index)**: Represents the performance of the Brazilian stock market, offering insights into emerging market trends.
 - **DJI (Dow Jones Industrial Average)**: Tracks 30 large-cap U.S. companies, serving as a barometer for the U.S. economy.
 - **FTSE (Financial Times Stock Exchange 100 Index)**: Highlights the performance of the top 100 companies listed on the London Stock Exchange.
-- **GDAXI (DAX Index)**: Represents the top 40 companies on the Frankfurt Stock Exchange, reflecting the health of the German economy.
+- **GDAXI (German Stock Index)**: Represents the top 40 companies on the Frankfurt Stock Exchange, reflecting the health of the German economy.
 - **HSI (Hang Seng Index)**: Tracks major companies in Hong Kong, providing a snapshot of the Asian financial market.
 - **NDX (NASDAQ-100 Index)**: Focuses on 100 of the largest non-financial companies listed on NASDAQ, emphasizing the technology sector.
 - **RUT (Russell 2000 Index)**: Measures the performance of 2,000 small-cap U.S. companies, often used as an indicator of domestic market trends.
 - **SPX (S&P 500 Index)**: Tracks the top 500 publicly traded U.S. companies, widely regarded as a representation of the overall market.
+### Data Collection
+The data for these indices was sourced from the Yahoo Finance database using Python code.
+By automating data retrieval, this approach streamlined the process, ensured accuracy, and made it easier to access updated financial data for analysis.
+The code for this process is also documented in the folder under `Global_Stock_Index_Analysis_Project.ipynb` file.
 ### Why These Indices?
 These indices were chosen for their diverse representation of global markets and sectors, enabling a comprehensive analysis of market trends and investor behavior.